History of the Marching Rams

 Teachers College Homecoming Parade

 During the 50’s and early 60’s, not much information exists concerning the Winston-Salem State Teachers College Band.
 We do know that in 1966 or 1967, the band was under the direction of Mr. Harry Pickard.

-In 1969 the band was under the baton of Dr. Fred Tanner.
+In 1969 Dr. Fred Tanner became the band director.
 At the end of the ’69-’70 football season, the band was presented a plague for being the “Biggest Sound in the CIAA.”
 Many notable achievements occurred during the early and late ‘70’s which include:

 - Performance for the arrival of President Jimmy Carter, 1976